simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 - SRAM is not required to support read/write transactions for the following reasons:
     - For a read operation, the ownership of the client read buffer (to receive data) is passed to CFSTORE until the transaction has been completed (either the read data returned, or an error indicated).
-      The buffer (or part thereof) is passed to the storage driver to receive the data, and then returned to the client.
+      CFSTORE passes ownsership of the buffer (or part thereof) to the storage driver to receive the data.
+Once the data has been read into the buffer, the storage driver returns buffer ownership to CFSTORE, which returns it to the client.
     - For a write operation, the ownership of the client write buffer (with data to store) is passed to CFSTORE until the transaction has been completed (either the data has been written or an error indicated).
-      The buffer (or part thereof) is passed to the storage driver to indicate the data to be written.
-Once written, ownership of the buffer is returned to the client.
+      CFSTORE passes ownsership of the buffer (or part thereof) to the storage driver to indicate the data to be written.
+Once written, the storage driver returns buffer ownership to CFSTORE, which returns it to the client.
 - SRAM is required to support multiple clients concurrently issuing read/write requests:
-    - CMSIS storage driver transactions have to be serialised i.e. only 1 outstanding transaction can be outstanding at any time, and the transaction has to complete before another transaction initiated.
+    - CMSIS storage driver transactions are serialised i.e. only 1 outstanding transaction can be outstanding at any time, and the transaction has to completed before another transaction initiated.
-    - For an open KV, there may be an associated statically allocated SRAM buffer known as a KVBUF for queueing read/write transactions to the storage driver.
+    - For an open KV, there may be an associated statically allocated SRAM buffer known as a KVBUF, for queueing read/write transactions to the storage driver.
     - The KVBUF is used to queue a client request e.g.:
+        - For inserting the request into a linked list of pending storage driver transactions.
         - For storing context data for a future transaction until it can be issued to the storage driver.
         - For storing completion/event notification data.
 When CFSTORE is notified of the completed transaction by the storage driver, the original request is found in the queue so that it can be appropriately completed to the CFSTORE client.
 - For example, the KVBUF may be ~16-32 bytes, and there may be ~64 KVBUFs.
 So the typical SRAM footprint is ~2kB.
 - Dimensioning of the SRAM buffer should take into account:
-    - the size of the flash optimal program unit (1024 bytes on K64F)
+    - The size of the flash optimal program unit (1024 bytes on K64F).
-    - the size of the flash program unit (8 bytes on K64F) i.e. the KVBUF size should be a multiple of the program unit.
+    - The size of the flash program unit (8 bytes on K64F) i.e. the KVBUF size should be a multiple of the program unit.
     - The total SRAM footprint.
     - The maximum number of concurrently open KVs.